|

 Here are few review sites I've found very helpful:

-These appear to be some of the "better" companies offering ebikes in the mid-priced range (as of summer, 2022)
+According to the BBB, these appear to be some of the "better" companies offering ebikes in the mid-priced range (as of spring, 2025)

 BBB: